-There are a number of myths about credit brokers which can put people off using their services.
+There are many myths about credit brokers which can put people off using their services.
 In reality, credit brokers are highly regulated and have to adhere to high professional standards.
 All brokers and lenders alike have to be regulated with the Financial Conduct Authority (FCA), and their details are recorded on the Financial Services Register [https://www.fca.org.uk/firms/financial-services-register].
 You can check if the credit broker you are considering is registered with the FCA by searching the register.
 This will give you confidence that you’re not applying with an unregistered credit broker.
 You can also check the reputation of credit brokers on review sites such as TrustPilot.

-Before you apply for a loan it’s important to check that you’re eligible.
+Before you apply for a loan, it’s important to check that you’re eligible.
 Different lenders can have widely different lending criteria, which means that while some lenders would be unlikely to lend to you, others might be able to offer you a competitive deal.
 Choosing the right one is crucial.

-As well as the different lender by lender criteria there are criteria that every applicant has to meet if they are applying for a loan of less than £500.
+As well as the different lender by lender criteria, there are criteria that every applicant has to meet if they are applying for a loan of less than £500.

-You must be at least 18 years old, and a UK resident.
-You should be employed with a regular income, and have a UK bank account.
+You must be at least 18 years old and a UK resident.
+You should be employed with a regular income and have a UK bank account.

-After you’ve explored alternative options, decided a small loan is the best approach for you and you’ve found a reputable credit broker it’s time to complete your application form.
+After you’ve explored alternative options, decided a small loan is the best approach for you, and you’ve found a reputable credit broker, it’s time to complete your application form.
 It’s always a good idea to take your time and read through the form before you begin.
 It can save you time having to correct or resubmit your application at a later date.

-Before you start filling in your form it can be helpful to have some pieces of information at hand.
+Before you start filling in your form, it can be helpful to have some pieces of information at hand.
 As well as your personal details, such as your full name, address, previous addresses and telephone numbers, you will also be required to submit a range of information about your current financial circumstances.

 Lenders require this information to make a judgement about your ability to repay your loan.
-They need to be confident that the amount you are borrowing is comfortably within your means, and won’t increase your overall debt to unsustainable levels.
+They need to be confident that the amount you are borrowing is comfortably within your means and won’t increase your overall debt to unsustainable levels.

-If your loan is approved it will normally be paid directly into your bank account, so your application will normally need to include your bank account number and sort code.
+If your loan is approved, it will normally be paid directly into your bank account, so your application will normally need to include your bank account number and sort code.
 These will also be used to set up a regular direct debit payment for loan repayments.

-If you have all this information at hand before you begin your application it will speed up the whole process.
+If you have all this information at hand before you begin your application, it will speed up the whole process.